 Arcsine transformation.
 This consists of taking the arcsine of the square root of a number.
-This is commonly used for proportions, such as the proportion of female Eastern mudminnows that are infested by a parasite.
-Note that this kind of proportion is really a nominal variable, so it is incorrect to treat it as a measurement variable, whether or not you arcsine transform it.
+(The result is given in radians, not degrees, and can range from $-\pi/2$ to $\pi/2$ .)
+The numbers to be arcsine transformed must be in the range -1 to 1.
+This is commonly used for proportions, which range from 0 to 1, such as the proportion of female Eastern mudminnows that are infested by a parasite.
+Note that this kind of proportion is really a nominal variable, so it is incorrect to treat it as a measurement variable, whether or not you arcsine tranform it.
 For example, it would be incorrect to count the number of mudminnows that are or are not parasitized each of several streams in Maryland, treat the arcsine-transformed proportion of parasitized females in each stream as a measurement variable, then perform a linear regression on these data vs. stream depth.
 This is because the proportions from streams with a smaller sample size of fish will have a higher variance than proportions from streams with larger samples of fish, information that is disregarded when treating the arcsine-transformed proportions as measurement variables.
 Instead, you should use a test designed for nominal variables; in this example, you should do logistic regression instead of linear regression.
 If you insist on using the arcsine transformation, despite what I've just told you, the back-transformation is to square the sine of the number.